Beading Terms Defined

 A lot of beading patterns start by telling you how much thread to work with.
-This may be labelled in traditional feet, inches, metres or centimetres, but it can often be stated as a ‘wingspan’ or ‘arm-span’, or some multiple of this measurement.
+This may be labelled in traditional feet, inches, metres or centimetres.
+However, it can often be stated as a ‘wingspan’ or ‘arm-span’, or some multiple of this measurement.
 This basically means the length from hand to hand if you stand with your arms out-stretched.

-So, take your reel of thread in one hand, take the end of the thread in the other hand and move your hands apart until your length of thread stretches from one hand to the other, then cut the thread from the reel at this point.
+So, take your reel of thread in one hand, take the end of the thread in the other hand.
+Then, move your hands apart until your length of thread stretches from one hand to the other.
+You can cut the thread from the reel at this point.